nylas/nylas-nodejs/README.md

 -----
 The Nylas REST API uses server-side (three-legged) OAuth, and the Node.js bindings provide convenience methods that simplify the OAuth process.
 For more information about authenticating users with Nylas, visit the [API docs](https://nylas.com/docs/#authentication).

+`urlForAuthentication()` takes in an `options` object, which must have a `redirectURI` property defined.
+Other supported, but optional, properties are:

+* `loginHint` - The user's email address, if known.
+* `state` - An arbitrary string that will be returned back as a query param in your `redirectURI`.
+* `scopes` - An array of which scopes you'd like to auth with.
+Possible items are `'email'`, `'calendar'`, and `'contacts'`.
+If omitted, defaults to all scopes.

 ### Step 1: Redirect the user to Nylas

 ```javascript